MLB talks produce progress, anger as deadline approaches

 The union withdrew its proposal to cut revenue sharing by $30 million annually but kept its plan to give small-market teams an incentive to grow locally generated revenue.
 The union would have the incentive money designated from central revenue, which it estimates would cost any club no more than $1 million in a year in revenue sharing.

-The union also kept its proposal to limit optional assignments to five annually.
-Teams had tied that to a provision regulating the number of minor league contracts but then withdrew the proposal.
+The union proposed to limit optional assignments to five annually.
+Teams had tied that to a provision regulating the number of minor league contracts, then withdrew the proposal.

 Teams inserted a new obstacle to a deal, proposing on-field rules changes could be made with 45 days' notice by a committee comprised of six management officials, two union representatives and one umpire.
 Currently, management can only change rules with union consent or unilaterally with one year notice.